ArchaicLier/docker-babelfishpg-python3/README.md

 ### Installing pip

-To connect by root to docker use following command:
+For connect by root to docker use following command:

 ```cmd
 docker exec -it -u 0 %container_name% bash